 All designers have their niche – the style that we revel in.
 That doesn’t mean that we don’t enjoy playing in other design spaces.
 When our clients come to us, they may have a specific style in mind, and we love to explore this further to help them realize their vision.
 People are our focus.
 Design is our candy store, and we are kids with a sweet tooth.
 Here are some of our favourite design spaces.
 We are sure you’ll find a design theme in this blog that resonates with you too.
 Let’s play.

-Maybe your style is modern if you’re attracted to simplicity and flowing lines.
-This style is derived from German and Scandinavian design, so it shares some elements, but is not quite the same.
+Maybe your style is modern if you’re attracted to the simplicity and flowing lines.
+This style is derived from German and Scandinavian design, so it shares some elements but is not quite the same.
 Simple colour palettes, organic shapes and minimalist spaces define this theme.
-Mid-century modern is an offshoot of modern and it has a bit of a vintage flare of the mid 20th century.
+Mid-century modern is an offshoot of modern and it has a bit of a vintage flare of the mid-20th century.

 Opulence, darling.
 You own everything – or at least your style says you should.
 You might like glam if the dance of light on a wall caused by a sparkling chandelier makes your heart sing.
 This style can be excessive or simple with well-appointed elements of entrancing glamour.
 It all depends on your preference.
 Mirrored side tables, chandeliers, high-thread-count fabrics, and light colours are all hallmarks of this glitzy design style.

 Do you love the hard-loft look, but you live in a house?
 It’s possible to have the best of both worlds with industrial design.
 This style is all about using industrial elements like steel, brick, and concrete and allows utility elements to be featured for their interesting, architectural beauty.
 You could add a feature wall of distressed brick, a concrete countertop or use a pipe look for towel racks or even a hanging shelf.